it985/my-stars/README.md

 *   [filipstrand/mflux](https://github.com/filipstrand/mflux) - A MLX port of FLUX based on the Huggingface Diffusers implementation.

-*   [aigc-apps/CogVideoX-Fun](https://github.com/aigc-apps/CogVideoX-Fun) - 📹 A more flexible CogVideoX that can generate videos at any resolution and creates videos from images.
+*   [aigc-apps/VideoX-Fun](https://github.com/aigc-apps/VideoX-Fun) - 📹 A more flexible framework that can generate videos at any resolution and creates videos from images.

 *   [junhahyung/STGuidance](https://github.com/junhahyung/STGuidance) -